Baden Army: Napoleon's Russian campaign

 An even heavier burden followed when Napoleon began his invasion of Russia and demanded around 6,700 men from Baden.
-Apart from a battalion assigned to the imperial headquarters, the Badenian contingent under Major General William of Hochberg formed a brigade in Marshal Victor's IX Corps.
+Apart from a battalion assigned to the imperial headquarters, the Badenese contingent under Major General William of Hochberg formed a brigade in Marshal Victor's IX Corps.
 The corps was assembled in Tilsit and spent August 1812 there.
 Illnesses and the unusual weather with its rapid changes affected the soldiers and reduced the strength of the corps by around a sixth before they even left.
 The corps finally marched off on 30 August, via Wilna (8 September) and Minsk (15 September) reaching Smolensk on 28 September.
 On 31 October, the Baden Brigade fought in the Battle of Chashniki and lost 20 men killed and wounded.
 In the following days there were further skirmishes between the IX and II Corps of the French Army and the Russian Army under Wittgenstein, which tried to attack the rear of the main French army retreating from Moscow.